 4. More Direct Contact With the Steal

 There’s something to be said for purity.
-Whether it’s an non-chill filtered single malt whiskey free of coloring additives and bottles straight from the cask, to rock climbers that scale mountains with nothing but sheer determination and a bit of chalk.
+Whether it’s a non-chill filtered single malt whiskey free of coloring additives and bottles straight from the cask, to rock climbers that scale mountains with nothing but sheer determination and a bit of quality weightlifting chalk.

 Not using gloves allows you to build a relationship with the iron.
 You get to know the character of the object your holding, the bars and dumbbells and other various contact points of the gym.

 Over time you build a relationship with the metal, each surface has a familiar texture that you remember and become fond of.